robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

        Login Via User Panel    ${username}    ${password}

-Using this decorator without an argument will have no effect on the exposed keyword name, but will still create the `robot_name` attribute.
-This can be useful for `Marking methods to expose as keywords`_ without actually changing keyword names.
+Using this decorator without an argument will have no effect on the exposed keyword name, but will still set the `robot_name` attribute.
+This allows `marking methods to expose as keywords`_ without actually changing keyword names.
+Starting from Robot Framework 3.0.2, methods that have the `robot_name` attribute also create keywords even if the method name itself would start with an underscore.

 Setting a custom keyword name can also enable library keywords to accept arguments using `Embedded Arguments`__ syntax.